alvisesommariva/CPOLYMESH/README.md

 # CPOLYMESH
-Matlab/Octave version of CPOLYMESH (computation of certified Lebesgue constants on complex sets)
+Matlab/Octave version of CPOLYMESH (computation of certified Lebesgue constants on complex sets).

-Matlab/Octave version of CPOLYMESH

 The Matlab package includes two demos, that we briefly comment.